WilliXL/user_modeling_memory/README.md

   > Looks at the dimensions of what to collect about a user.
 In this case it's a virtual, dialogue-based assistant for navigating Kyoto's bus system.
 - [5] van Beek, P. (1987).
 A model for generating better explanations.
 Proceedings of the 25th Annual Meeting on Association for Computational Linguistics -, 215–220.
   > Looks at how to use the goal and plans (in the long term) of the user should influence the explanation that a system output.
 Could be interesting collaboration with on-the-fly dialogue generation.
 But how would goals be inferred/stored?
+- [6] Baker, R., Corbett, a., Koedinger, K., & Roll, I. (2005).
+Detecting when students game the system, across tutor subjects and classroom cohorts.
+User Modeling 2005, 150–150.
+  > Students who don't actually want to learn and want to "game the system" could be dealt with differently in terms of what their goal is.

 ### Research Questions
 __1. When to collect user data?__